Table of Contents

 Why the MP requires multiple years

 The goal of the MP is to eradicate the bacteria that cause inflammatory disease.
 Many of these bacteria live deep in tissues that may be hard to penetrate with antibiotics.
 Others are intraphagocytic, living in the very cells meant to kill them.
-While it's not known how many species of bacteria or how many bacteria cause inflammatory disease, one recent estimate has it that nine out of ten cells in the human body are bacterial; so it may prove to be a lot indeed.
+While it's not known how many species of bacteria or how many bacteria cause inflammatory disease, one recent estimate has it that nine out of ten cells in the human body are bacterial; so it may prove to be an astonishing number.

-When patients first begin the MP, they use low-dose, pulsed minocycline to reduce patients' bacterial load and to provide a 48-hour cycling of immunopathology symptoms.
+When patients first begin the MP, they may optionally use low-dose, pulsed minocycline to reduce patients' bacterial load and to provide a 48-hour cycling of immunopathology symptoms.

 Many of the patients on the MP, especially the early adopters, were very sick indeed.
 Some may have even been too sick to complete the MP.
-However, as the MP has been shown to induce recovery in serious forms of chronic disease, a number of patients have begun to use the treatment to treat a couple minor symptoms or as a prophylactic.
+However, as the MP has been shown to induce recovery in serious forms of chronic disease, a number of patients have begun to use the Olmesartan medoxomil to treat a couple of minor conditions or as a prophylactic.
 These patients have reported a shorter and considerably less arduous trajectory of recovery.

 Similarity of the MP to anti-tuberculosis treatments